joeycrack93/AZ-104-AzureGov/Instructions/Labs/LAB_03d-Manage_Azure_Resources_by_Using_Azure_CLI.md

    --sku 'Standard_LRS' \
    --size-gb 32
    ```
     >**Note**: When using multi-line syntax, ensure that each line ends with back-slash (`\`) with no trailing spaces and that there are no leading spaces at the beginning of each line.

 1. To retrieve properties of the newly created disk, run the following:

    ```sh
    az disk show --resource-group $RGNAME --name $DISKNAME
    ```

+    >**Note**: For an easier to read output, try adding '-o table' to the end of the previous command _[ex: az disk show --resource-group $RGNAME --name $DISKNAME -o table]_

 #### Task 3: Configure the managed disk by using Azure CLI